+▶ Disabled

+▶ Full Initial

+▶ Partial Initial

+▶ Partial Initial

+All USB devices are functional in the operating system and during the POST.

+▶ Partial Initial

-Disabled All USB devices are disabled before the OS boot process completes.
-Full Initial Full Initial Partial Initial Part of the USB devices are disabled before the OS boot process completes.
+Part of the USB devices are disabled before the OS boot process completes.
 (Default)

 This item is configurable only when Fast Boot is set to Enabled.
 This function is disabled when Fast Boot is set to Ultra Fast.